 How they ended up in America remains a mystery! [ed.
 Boats.]
 But one thing is for certain, loyal readers: when they got here, the IRISH ARTS were with them.
 And in North America, they flourished, and they shared the IRISH ARTS with people from other lands, whose own native music and art had been riddled by riddles for far too long!
 And these German, and Italian, and Chinese people took up the IRISH ARTS and beat back their own riddles with music on the melodeon, and uilleann pipes, and fiddle until those riddles swam home to their mommies through a sea of their own tears and utter failure.

 And then they beat their chests and screamed at the top of their lungs, "Take that, riddles!
 Take that, tyranny!
 Take that, oppression!"
 And everyone cheered, and went to the bar.
 And that's how it all began!

-So we called our company The New Century American Irish-Arts Company because in the 21st century (which is now), the Irish traditions of music and dance are a gift that connect people from many cultures.
+So we called our company The New Century American Irish-Arts Company because in the 21st century (which is now), the Irish traditions of music and dance connect people from many cultures.
 Here in the United States, people from all sorts of cultural backgrounds have learned to play and dance well, and have become integral parts of our national Irish-arts community.
 This is the community the New Century represents because these are the people who have been called to the stewardship of Irish traditional music in 21st-century America (which is now, here).

 In the new millenium, Irish traditions and their cousins in Appalachian, Cape Breton, Acadian, and Old-Time styles are crucial to forming our cultural landscape: furthering cultural heritage, vitalizing music education, and extending the bonds of fellowship around the world through music, dance, art, and friendship—and a healthy distrust of riddles.